Getting to Know Your Neighborhood: Jamaica Plain

 378 Centre St.

-Popular with locals, “the Behan,” as it’s called, has been named one of the four best beer haunts in America by Interview magazine.
-This classic Irish bar is famous for its large selection of draft and bottled beers, including dark ales, stouts, and lagers.
+Popular with locals, the Behan, as it’s called, is a classic Irish bar famous for its large selection of draft and bottled beers, including dark ales, stouts, and lagers.
 And as the pub’s devoted clientele will tell you, the Behan is also famous for conversation.
-You’ll find no TVs or pinball machines here, just knots of people engrossed in talking.
-And dogs.
-The Behan is one of the few establishments that actually welcomes canines.
+The pub also allows dogs on its back patio year-round.

 A Taste of History